SystemCardinal/yamikaze.github.io/index.md

 ## About Me

-I am a Ph.D. student at Ocean University of China
+I am currently a PhD student in Computer Science at Ocean University of China.
+I received my B.Sc. from Ocean University of China and my M.Sc. in Computer Science through the joint programme of the University of Amsterdam and Vrije Universiteit Amsterdam.
+I also hold a second degree in Robotics from Heriot-Watt University.

 ## Research Interests
 - **Data mining:** Retrieval-Augmented Generation (RAG), Information Retrieval, Knowledge-Augmented Large Language Models